Skip to Content

 My gravy is lumpy!

 Solution: The drippings and stock need to be hot before adding the flour but not boiling hot.
 Add the flour gradually and whisk continuously.
 I like to make the flour into a slurry by adding flour and warm water to a small jar and shaking it up.
 You still need to whisk it thoroughly and continuously, but using a slurry results in fewer lumps.
-Worse case scenario If the lumps persist, is to opt to strain the gravy or even just break out the blender.
+Worse case scenario, if the lumps persist, opt to strain the gravy or even just break out the blender.

 My gravy is bland!